Online Biology Dictionary

 De Sautuola followed his daughter's eyes to the ceiling — "No son bueyes," he whispered, gazing upward.
 "Son bisontes!"
 (They aren't bulls.
 They're bison!).
 He saw at once that this was prehistoric art — No bison had lived in Spain in historic times.

-The wisent, or European bison (see figure left), is an animal to all appearances identical to the American bison, or buffalo.
+The wisent, or European bison (see figure right), is an animal to all appearances identical to the American bison, or buffalo.
 The two are treated, however, as separate species (their scientific names are, respectively, Bison bonasus and Bison bison).
 Once widespread and abundant in Eurasia, the wisent has long teetered on the verge of extinction.
 A small herd survives in Bialowieski National Park in Poland.

 When de Sautuola published, at his own expense, a book of illustrations presenting the paintings and drawings he had found in the cave, many people thought it was all a hoax.
 They could not believe prehistoric humans would be able to produce art of any kind (especially given the fact that many modern humans can't draw!).
+In fact de Sautuola died without ever seeing his claims accepted.

 Of course, the fact that cave art is genuine is well accepted today.